thecdil/mancini_source/pages/about.md

 He earned a Master of Arts degree from West Virginia University in linguistics and second language acquisition and an M.A. from the University of Bologna in philosophy.
 His research interests are linguistics, the philosophy of language, rhetoric and poetry.

+**Liam Marchant** graduated cum laude from the University of Idaho in 2022 with degrees in Composition and Saxophone Performance.
-**Liam Marchant**, a junior studying music composition at the University of Idaho, is an undergraduate research assistant for this project, employed with CDIL.
+From 2020-2022 he was employed with CDIL as an undergraduate research assistant for this project.